Castella (Kasutera カステラ) catches my attention when I realize that it is a cake made with bread flour.

-Before putting the cake into the oven, make sure there are no large bubbles in the batter.
-Leave up the cake pan and slam on the tables a few times to break those large bubbles.
+Before putting the cake into the oven, ensure no large bubbles in the batter.
+Leave the cake pan and slam on the tables a few times to break those large bubbles.
 (Don’t be afraid to do this. it will not deflate the batter. ) Drawing some lines on the surface of the batter with a wooden skewer helps to break the smaller bubbles.

 Place the castella on the lower rack of the oven.
-Bake at 160°C/320°F uncovered for about 50 minutes.
+Bake it at oven temperature 160°C/320°F uncovered for about 50 minutes.

-The actual baking time depends on many factors, notably the size of the castella and the position of the heating element.
+The baking time depends on many factors, notably the castella’s size and the heating element’s position.
 You need to make adjustments because every oven behaves differently.

-You can increase the top temperature to 200°C/390°F in the final ten minutes if the surface has not turned to the beautiful dark brown color.
+You can increase the top temperature to 200°C/390°F in the final ten minutes if the surface has not turned to a beautiful dark brown color.

 Remove the cake from the oven when the surface changes to dark brown, and the wooden skewer comes out clean after inserting it into the cake.
 Another way to check the doneness is to press the surface lightly with your finger.
 It should bounce back like a sponge.

 Lift the cake pan and drop it a few times on the table.
 This method helps to minimize shrinkage.
 I experienced a more severe shrinkage if I did not bang it a few times after removing it from the oven.
 The image below shows what happened.
 I do not have the answer to why this step is working.
 If anyone knows the reason behind this, please let me know by leaving the comment below.

 I got the answer!
 Thanks to our readers, Nikhil and Christian, for providing the answer.
 You can read the explanation in the comment section.